ros2/ros2_documentation/source/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Py-Service-And-Client.rst

 Open another terminal and source the setup files from inside ``ros2_ws`` again.
 Start the client node.
-The client sends the request to the service, which computes the sum and returns the result.
+The client sends the request to the service, which computes the sum and returns the result:

 .. code-block:: console